sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 So let's sum up :

-* [https://github.com/google/google-api-nodejs-client](https://github.com/google/google-api-nodejs-client) Manage all google apis with node.js app indepently of gcloud
+* [https://github.com/google/google-api-nodejs-client](https://github.com/google/google-api-nodejs-client) Manage all google apis with node.js app independently of gcloud
 * [https://github.com/google/google-auth-library-nodejs](https://github.com/google/google-auth-library-nodejs) Manage only the authentication in the  context of gcloud or not
 * [https://github.com/GoogleCloudPlatform/google-cloud-node](https://github.com/GoogleCloudPlatform/google-cloud-node) the gcloud specific library